eladschwartz/WhereIsMyFood/README.md

 To your own setup.

 **PHP** <br>
-Go to appliction folder --> cofnig.php and change:
+Go to application folder --> cofnig.php and change:

 * $config['base_url']

-Go to appliction folder --> database.php and change:
+Go to application folder --> database.php and change:

 * hostname
 * username